Skip to content

 The real cost of filing bankruptcy

-The sticker price often isn’t the real decision driver.
+The sticker price usually isn't the decision driver.
 The real question is which chapter gives you the outcome you need — full discharge with asset retention (Chapter 7) or structured repayment to keep a house out of foreclosure (Chapter 13).

 Chapter 7 vs Chapter 13 at a glance

 Chapter 7 (liquidation): Wipes out most unsecured debt — credit cards, medical bills, personal loans, some older taxes — in 4–6 months.
 The trustee can sell non-exempt assets to pay creditors, but most filers pass through with no asset sales because state exemptions cover everything they own.
-Requires passing the means test (your income must be below the state median for a household your size, or you must show disposable income is negative).
+Requires passing the means test (household income below state median, or disposable income negative).

 Chapter 13 (reorganization): Consolidates debt into a 3–5 year court-supervised repayment plan.
 You keep all your property including non-exempt assets.
-The plan pays some portion of unsecured debt (often pennies on the dollar) from your disposable income.
-Used when you have regular income, significant non-exempt equity you want to keep, or you’re trying to catch up on a mortgage or car loan in arrears.
+The plan pays some portion of unsecured debt (often pennies on the dollar) from disposable income.
+Used when you have regular income, significant non-exempt equity, or you're trying to catch up on a mortgage or car loan in arrears.

 Attorney fee breakdown

-Key difference: in Chapter 7 the attorney must be paid in full before filing (fee paid pre-petition becomes part of the bankruptcy estate if owed at filing).
-In Chapter 13 most of the attorney fee is paid through the plan over 3–5 years, which is why people often file 13 when they can’t afford the upfront cost of 7.
+Key difference: in Chapter 7 the attorney must be paid in full before filing (any fee owed at filing becomes part of the bankruptcy estate and can't be collected).
+In Chapter 13 most of the attorney fee is paid through the plan over 3–5 years, which is why people often file 13 when they can't afford the upfront cost of 7.

 Required add-on costs